 Our Steam Gala is returning for 2018, Friday 9th March – Sunday 11th March.
-Following the huge success of the 2017 Winter Steam Gala, albeit in horrendously wet weather at times, when the Railway played host to 2 visiting locomotives, LNER B1 Class 4-6-0 61264 and LMS ‘Crab’ 2-6-0 13065, we will once again be hosting a visiting locomotive. in 2018 we will be welcoming a guest locomotive from the West Somerset Railway:
+Following the huge success of the 2017 Winter Steam Gala, albeit in horrendously wet weather at times, when the Railway played host to 2 visiting locomotives, LNER B1 Class 4-6-0 61264 and LMS ‘Crab’ 2-6-0 13065, we will once again be hosting a visiting locomotives.
+In 2018 we will be welcoming three guest locomotives.
+Part of the National Collection, ‘Britannia’ 7MT 4-6-2 70013 ‘Oliver Cromwell, from the West Somerset Railway, SDJR 2-8-0 53808 and from the East Lancashire Railway we will have ‘Black 5’ 4-6-0 44871, remaining on the Railway before venturing out onto the mainline again.

 SOMERSET & DORSET JOINT RAILWAY 7F CLASS 2-8-0 53808, Courtesy of the West Somerset Railway